Character Acquisition (Start Here!)

-The third tier of armor is only available in High Grade Armor Shop, and requires beating the most difficult content available, more on that later!
+The third tier of armor is only available in High Grade Armor Shop, and requires beating difficult content (don't rush!), more on that later!

 Limit breaking your armor follows the same process as weapons except there is no Power Stone equivalent for it so you need to purchase multiple copies.
 Don't forget that Lost Chapters and Time-limited Character Events (only) will give you two copies of the first armor for free!
 Fully limit breaking the 2nd tier of armor unlocks a character's third sphere slot (more on that later).

 The EX Weapon is a special 5★ weapon that unlocks your EX Skill.
 This is the weapon you want to be wielding as it has significantly higher stats than the other two abilities that you have.
 You also want to fully limit break this weapon to maximize its power.

 Unlike your other 2 basic abilities, your EX skill doesn't have a limited number of uses!
 It has a recast gauge instead that allows you to unleash its powerful ability every time the bar is fully charged!